-Auckland Council salaries: 86 officials earn more than $250,000
+Auckland Council salaries: 86 officials earn more than $250,000 - Auckland Ratepayers' Alliance

-More than 80 Auckland Council staff earn over $250,000 a year, a new report reveals.
+More than 80 Auckland Council staff earn over $250,000 a year, new research by a ratepayers' group claims - but the council has taken aim over the accuracy of its figures.

-Figures released by the Auckland Ratepayers' Alliance today claims that 48 staff earn more than Mayor Phil Goff's salary of $296,000.
+Figures released by the Auckland Ratepayers' Alliance today says that 48 staff earn more than Mayor Phil Goff's salary of $296,000.

-Seven staff at the council earn more than Prime Minister Jacinda Ardern, whose annual salary is $471,000.
+Seven staff at the council earn more than Prime Minister Jacinda Ardern, whose annual salary is $471,000, the alliance claims.

 The list collated publicly available information about the pay of staff earning over $250,000, Auckland Ratepayers' Alliance spokeswoman Jo Holmes said.